 Selling Books Through Amazon Advantage Program

-If you have had a number of your One way to sell your books on Amazon.com is to join their Advantage Program, where you sell your books on consignment.
+If you have gone through a printer and have a number of your books on hand, you can try to sell them through the Amazon Advantage Program, where you sell your books on consignment.
 This program is meant for self-publishers who are not affiliated with a book distributor.

-The way it works is that you apply for the Advantage Program, pay a $29.95 year fee and send a number of books to Amazon.com.
+The way it works is that you apply for the Advantage Program and pay a $29.95 year fee.
+Amazon will request a number of books to send to them.
 When they sell your books, they keep a 55% commission, send you payment, and order more books.

 Questions you may have include: